thycotic/ac-docs/admin/users/groups.md

 [priority]: # (6)
 # Create Group

-Thycotic Access Control categorizes users into groups based on the available applications and the level of access.
-Hence, you will probably need to create multiple user groups with certain settings.
-To do so, click on the __Add Group__ button located at the top right hand corner of the main panel.
+Use Groups to assign identical permissions to multiple users.
+Users in a Group share applications and privileges.

+To create a Group
+1. Click **Add Group** in the top right-hand corner of the main panel.

 ![new Group](images/new-group.png "Add new group")

-Enter a name for the new group and select its parent group.
-Remember that groups in the access controller are formatted in a parent - child tree structure.
+1. Enter a name for the new group and select its parent group.
+Groups in AC are formatted in a parent-child tree structure.

-Then, from the left column, select the applications you want to be available to the group users.
+1. From the left column, select the applications you want to be available to the group users.
 Click __Add selected__ and the selected applications will be displayed under __Active applications__ section.
-Follow the opposite procedure to remove an application from the active applications list.
-By default, every group has a list of restricted URLs and blocked elements.
-During group creation, you are able to select any URLs or elements from the corresponding section and add them to the allowed URLs or unblocked elements section respectively.
-Finally, click __Create__ for changes to take effect.

-You are able to edit group settings later as well.
+To remove an application, click the application and then click **Remove Selected**.
+1. By default, every group has a list of restricted URLs.
+To allow restricted URLs, click the URLs and then click **Add Selected**.
+The URLs move to **Allowed Privileged URLs** and users within the Group can access the URLs.
+You can hold **Ctrl** on your keyboard to select multiple URLs at once.
+1. Every group also has a list of default **Blocked Elements**.
+To unblock elements, click the elements and then click **Add Selected**.
+The elements move to the **Unblocked Elements** list.
+You can hold **Ctrl** on your keyboard to select multiple elements at once.
+1. Click **Create** to add the new Group.

 >**Caution**: If an LDAP service is running, this may create inconsistencies in the current organization schema.

 ## Set Global Options

-In order to set global Access Control options, click __Global Options__ located at the top right corner of the main panel.
+To set global Access Control options, click __Global Options__ in the top right corner of the main panel.

 ![global](images/global-op.png "Global options")

 ### Set Master Password

-If enalbed, Access Controller users can login to organization applications through the Browser Extension (BE).
-During BE installation they are requested to enter a personal master password for extra security and for using it when basic authentication policy fails (See Enable fallback to master password for more info).
+If enabled, Access Controller users can login to organization applications through the Browser Extension (BE).
+During BE installation they are prompted to enter a personal master password for extra security and for use when basic authentication policy fails (See Enable fallback to master password for more info).

 You are able to set a global master password for every organization user by checking the box and entering the desired password in the text fields below .